Top 7 English-Speaking Real Estate Lawyers in Japan

 Regarding real estate, Ryo Wakai is an expert in rent negotiations, building eviction, leasehold rights, and defective housing and can assist with voluntary sales and offers comprehensive support for international real estate transactions, including international inheritance cases.

-The first consultation is free by phone, email, and on LINE.
+The first consultation is free by phone, email, or on LINE.

 Address: Sunshine Side 9th floor, 4-25-12 Higashi-Ikebukuro, Toshima-ku, Tokyo 170-0013